raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## Updating the bootloader

-Bootloader updates are instigated during a normal 'apt update`, `apt full-upgrade' cycle, this means you will get new features and bug fixes during your normal udpates.
+Bootloader updates are instigated during a normal `apt update`, `apt full-upgrade` cycle, this means you will get new features and bug fixes during your normal updates.

-Bootloader updates are performed by the `rpi-eeprom` package, which installs a service that runs at boot-time to check for critical updates.
-Although `rpi-eeprom` is available in the latest Raspberry Pi OS releases, there is usully no need to run it manually.
+Bootloader updates are performed by the `rpi-eeprom-update` package, which installs a service that runs at boot-time to check for critical updates.

 To update your system, including the bootloader:

 ```
 sudo apt update
 sudo apt full-upgrade
+sudo reboot
 ```

-If you wish to control when the updates are applied you can disable the systemd service from running automatically and run `rpi-eeprom-update` manually.
+If you wish to control when the updates are applied you can disable the systemd service from running automatically and run `rpi-eeprom-update` manually, as shown in the 'Manually checking if an update is available' section below."

 ```
 # Disable